afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 If you're new to test *coverage*, here's how it works:

-For a project made up of code and tests, a test *coverage* library can be added to assess how well the project's code is being covered by its tests. (*In the case of our Ruby project, we'll use a library called Simplecov, which comes packaged as a Rubygem.*)
+For a project made up of code and tests, a test *coverage* library can be added to assess how well the project's code is being covered by its tests. (*In the case of our Ruby project, we're using a test coverage library called Simplecov.*)

 On each run of your project's test suite, the test coverage *library* generates a test coverage *report*, like so: